techformist/seta-mcp/README.md

 # Seta MCP - Up-to-date Local Code Docs For Any Salesforce Prompt

+## WIP: Instructions do not work.
+Not published to NPM yet.

 Assist Salesforce developers to create code and configuration!
 This is a MCP server that you can run locally or host remotely.

 Designed to fetch documentation from your local file system, giving you complete control over the context provided to your AI assistant.